Theoretical analysis of beta- emission from 63-Ni nano-particles in glassy 15-P: Analytical approach to emission cross-section in nano-region

+The behaviour of each particle in the scintillation medium is analytically studied in terms of transmission from initial states to final state (Bethe theory) and the energy loss to the inner shell electron excitations (Gyrzinski's method).
+The general term to determine the scattering is given by differential cross-section of an incident electron over a solid angle $\Omega$:

 Where $f$ is the atomic scattering factor which is given in function of scattering angle .
-The differential cross section in elastic form is represented by:
+The differential cross-section in elastic form is represented by:

 where $a_{0}$ is the Bohr radius $0.529E^{-10}$ $m$, $Z$ is the atomic density and the $f_{x}(q)$ is the scattering factor for an incident electrons.
-This usually is set to zero in classical and wave mechanical theory.
-By having the relativistic factor $\gamma$ equal to $ 1+E_{0}/(m_{0}c^{2}) $ thus we can have:
+This is set to zero in classical and wave mechanical theory.
+By having the relativistic factor $\gamma$ equals to $ 1+E_{0}/(m_{0}c^{2}) $ thus we can have:

 where the $q=2 k_{0} sin(\frac{\theta}{2} )$ is the momentum transfer; and $k$ is the wave vector of the electron before and after the scattering event.